areezladhani/DependencyCheck/README.md

 ## Contribution

-Contributions to improve the scanner are welcome!
+Contributions to improve the scanner are welcome! please open an issue or contact areezladhani21@gmail.com.